PETUNJUK PENULISAN DAN KIRIM ARTIKEL JURNAL GEMA TEOLOGIKA

 - Confirmation: click "Finish Submission" if the process is complete

-- If the author finds difficulties in the submission process through online system, send the manuscript to the editor of Gema Teologi via email (email@example.com).
-Please note that this mechanism is only for emergency.
+- If the author finds difficulties in the submission process through online system, please contact the editor of Gema Teologika via email (firstname.lastname@example.org).

 Every article sent to the Editorial of Gema Teologika must conform to all the requirements.
 Otherwise, it is returned even before being reviewed.